Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 So, don’t wait to get checked out!

-While the emergency room is always there for serious and critical medical needs, sometimes it’s not the best choice for smaller issues.
+While the emergency room (ER) is always there for serious and critical medical needs, sometimes it’s not the best choice for smaller issues.

+Use the lowest level of service that is safely possible.
 Avoiding the ER can help you save time and money.

 Non-emergent emergency room services can be denied or cost thousands of dollars more than the same care received in a doctor’s office.